kataras/iris/README.md

 Do you want to see more?
-When Cache (with automatic cleanup) is enabled (by default, change it with iris.Cache = false), results are these:
+When Cache (with automatic cleanup) is enabled (by default, change it with iris.New(iris.IrisOptions{Cache: false}) instead of iris.New(), results are these:
 ![enter image description here](http://nodets.com/iris_with_cach_latest.png)
 ## Features